 Article 49 of the Constitution guarantees the universal right of association to all citizens and to the population in general, with no discrimination whatsoever, so that they may realize their aspirations in accordance with their own interests and participate in the construction of a new society.
 This is a free and voluntary right, exercised in accordance with “participatory and elective will.”

 In developing this constitutional precept, ordinary legislation stipulates that in their act of constitution, entities must define their aims or purposes.
-However, only in the case of foundations does Law No. 147 state that the purpose must be to serve the common good.
+Only in the case of foundations does Law No. 147 state that the purpose must be to serve the common good.

 Public Benefit Status

-At the national level, the Law of Fiscal Fairness (Art.
-10) establishes income tax exemptions for churches, denominations, faiths and religious foundations with legal standing, with respect to income from all activities and assets employed toward their aims and purposes, as well as for non-profit charity and social assistance institutions, associations, foundations, federations and confederations with legal standing.
-Exceptions include cases of remunerated activities that imply competition in the goods and services market, as well as cases involving the provision of financial services.
+At the national level, the Law on Tax Coalition (Art.
+32) establishes income tax exemptions on economic activities for churches, denominations, faiths and religious foundations with legal standing, with respect to income from all activities and assets employed toward their religious aims and purposes, as well as for artistic, scientific, educational and cultural institutions, labor unions, political parties, Nicaraguan Red Cross, Fire Corps; charity and social assistance institutions, indigenous communities, non-profit associations, foundations, federations and confederations with legal standing.
+Exceptions (Art.
+33) include when exempt subjects usually make economic profit activities with third parties in the market for goods and services.

-According to Article 41 of the Law of Fiscal Fairness, churches, denominations, faiths and religious foundations with legal standing are exempt from the Value Added Tax (Impuesto al Valor Agregado – IVA).
+According to Article 111 of the Law On Tax Coalition, churches, denominations, and religious faiths with legal standing are exempt from the Value Added Tax (Impuesto al Valor Agregado IVA), in terms of goods intended exclusively for their religious purposes.

 - churches and religious faiths, with respect to temples and offices used for religious purposes;